 Data wins arguments – Importance of shipping good data

 Presenter – Piotr Grabowski

-In this presentation, Piotr Grabowski (Data Engineer at Facebook), will discuss importance of shipping good data.
-How to think about data quality and accuracy in a fast paced big data environment.
+In this presentation, Piotr Grabowski (Data Engineer at Facebook), will discuss the importance of shipping good data.
+How to think about data quality and accuracy in a fast-paced big data environment.
 He will review few examples of how data quality checks have been implemented by him at Facebook and reflect on lessons learned.

 Data analysis tools at Facebook

 At Facebook, our data analysis systems store huge volumes of data, ranging from hundreds of terabytes in memory to hundreds of petabytes on disk.
 They grow by millions of events (inserts) per second and process tens of petabytes and hundreds of thousands of queries per day.
 We use these systems for troubleshooting, identifying trends, and making decisions.
 In this talk, I will describe our data systems ODS, Scuba, and Hive and how we use them.